catseye/Wanda/Wanda.md

 a strict stack discipline you have a push-down automaton, not a Turing machine.

-We do have unbounded integers, so if we had division, or `swap`, we might be able to make a 1-counter or 2-counter [Minsky machine][].
-But we don't have those operations.
+If we have unbounded integers, and a division operation or `swap`, we might be able to make a 1-counter or 2-counter [Minsky machine][].
+But we don't have those operations, and I haven't said anything about the boundedness of integers yet.

 And anyway, that all assumes this is a traditional stack-based language, which it's not!
 It's a string-rewriting language, and it naturally has access to the deep parts of the stack, because it looks for patterns in them.

 In fact, from this viewpoint, the language looks a lot like a deterministic version of [Thue][].
+Every time we define a function like

+    : $ not -> $ sgn abs 1 - abs ;

+it's like defining a rule in Thue like

+    $N::=$SA1-A

-And Thue is Turing-complete, and the additional determinism isn't an impediment from the perspective of seeing what it can compute (a program which is written to accomodate an unspecified rewriting order can be written to work the same when the order is specified and fixed).
+And Thue is Turing-complete, and the additional determinism isn't an impediment from the perspective of seeing what it can compute — a program which is written to accomodate an unspecified rewriting order can be written to work the same way when the order is specified and fixed.

+So, if we were to leave the language as it is so far, we could conclude it's Turing-complete.

+But to make it more interesting, let's intentionally restrict our function definitions so that we can't map this language to Thue.

-However, there's an intentional twist: every rewrite rule must contain exactly one `$` on the left and exactly one `$` on the right.
+Specifically, let's say every rewrite rule must contain exactly one `$` on the left and exactly one `$` on the right, and additionally, let's say the redex (the string currently being rewritten) likewise must contain exactly one `$`.

+This might seem to do the trick: you can now rewrite the string in only one place: around the `$`.

+But this isn't enough, because you can add rules that move the `$` around in the string.
+If you want to rewrite some other part of the string, you just add some rules that move the `$` there first.

+So we'll make the restriction even stronger: in the pattern and in the replacement, the single `$` must always appear as the *leftmost* symbol.

+This prevents us from ever moving the `$` to the right.
+(Using a user-defined function, that is; we'll look at the built-ins in a moment.)

+And so this prevents us from arbitrary rewrites like Thue.
+But it continues to capture all the functions we've shown so far.

-If the redex (the string currently being rewritten) likewise contains exactly one `$`, I _think_ (but have not proved) that this limits the kinds of rewrites that can be undertaken in exactly the same way a strict stack discipline does, i.e. it can only compute what a push-down automaton can compute.
+In fact, I _think_ (but have not proved) that this limits the kinds of rewrites that can be undertaken in exactly the same way a strict stack discipline does, i.e. it can only compute what a push-down automaton can compute.

-There is a caveat here: it relies on the fact that user-defined rules can't have patterns with variables.
-Thue's strings are defined over a finite alphabet, so you can simulate a pattern having variables by exhaustively listing all the possible symbols that could be matched, and having one rule for each combination.  e.g. you can say `1+1=2`, `1+2=3`, `1+3=4`, etc., etc.

-If you could do that in Wanda, you could simulate Thue by writing rules just like Thue's and just regarding the `$` as a nuisance that you carry around with you as you go.

-But you *can't* do that in Wanda, because Wanda has unbounded integers.
-So I dunno.

-Anyway, we haven't restricted the redex to containing exactly one `$` and I haven't fully thought through the implications of having more than one `$` in it, and still, I haven't got a proof for any of this.

-So the approach we'll take in the remainder of this document is to add some features and show that they make the language Turing-complete, even if Core Wanda already is.

-(And after that I might just go wild and add variables in user-defined rules anyway.)

 [Minsky machine]: https://esolangs.org/wiki/Minsky_machine
 [Thue]: https://esolangs.org/wiki/Thue